-The implementation plan should identify the highest priority sub-catchments and focus effort in the areas where the benefits are greatest and this would also aid in building a constructive working relationship between the land users and the Waikato Regional Council rather than the current excessively regulatory approach inherent in PC1.
+Implementation of the plan should initially, identify the highest priority subcatchments and focus effort in the areas where the benefits are greatest.
+This would also aid in building a constructive working relationship between the land users and the Waikato Regional Council rather than the current excessively regulatory approach inherent in PC1.